lukaszkorecki/dev-machine/README.md

 # Yeah, a mean dev-machine

-It builds an Ubuntu 14.04 box and imports my [DotFiles](https://github.com/lukaszkorecki/DotFiles)
+It builds an Ubuntu 14.04 box and installs stuff required by my [DotFiles](https://github.com/lukaszkorecki/DotFiles)

 ## How to?